 Download our strategic plan

-Megan Peek, Vice Chair Health Education & Community Outreach Coordinator, Blue Cross and Blue Shield of Vermont
+Megan Peek, Chair – Blue Cross and Blue Shield of Vermont, Burlington resident

-Mitchell Barron, Fiscal Agent Representative LICSW, LADC Director of Centerpoint Adolescent Treatment Services
+Mitch Barron, Fiscal Agent Representative – LICSW, LADC Centerpoint Adolescent Treatment Services

 + About Mariah

-Mariah has lived in Vermont all her life and in the Burlington area for 19 years.
-She graduated from the University of Vermont in 2000 with degrees in Psychology and English.
-She has worked in the substance abuse field for the past 12 years as a counselor, case manager and most recently as the Director of BPHC.
-Working with adolescents in a substance abuse rehabilitation center and with addicted and mentally ill adults in the criminal justice system, Mariah saw first hand the pain and constant struggle of those who suffer with substance abuse addiction and their loved ones.
-She is passionate about building communities that provide youth and adults with the skills and environment to make healthy choices.
-Mariah and her husband currently live in Essex Junction with their two young boys, Noah and Samuel.
-They enjoy visiting local playgrounds in the summer and sledding hills in the winter.
-Call her any time with recommendations for new ones to check out!
+Mariah has lived in Vermont all her life and in the Burlington area for more than 25 years, graduating from the University of Vermont with degrees in Psychology and English.
+She has worked in the substance misuse field for the past 20+ years as a counselor, case manager and for more than 12 years as the Director of BPHC.
+In her time with adolescents in a substance use disorder rehabilitation center and with adults in the criminal justice system as a result of their substance use and mental illness, Mariah was impacted by the struggles of the individuals and loved ones dealing with substance dependence.
+She is passionate about building communities that provide youth and families with the skills and environment that supports healthy choices.
+Mariah loves to check out local sites and events and find new adventures to explore around the area with her two teenagers.
+She is always open to new recommendations!